 Competence needs to be assessed on-the-job.
 A trained supervisor should initially provide close monitoring and feedback, reducing supervision as competence grows.
 Driver behaviour should be monitored formally, by a specified interval of observation, and informally, by daily walkabouts.
 Many legal cases – and large fines – have shown that management ignorance of habitual speeding, failure to wear a seat belt or moving with loads at a dangerous height is no defence in court.
 The HSE suggest a minimum refresher period of five years, but emphasise this should be more often for new users, less frequent users, or users observed not to be following safe practice.
 Any changes to vehicles, workplace layout or working practice should also trigger re-training.

 Make sure all training is properly recorded in a way that can be accessed by anyone who needs to know who is trained to use which equipment – and in a manner that could be used as evidence should the worst happen.

 Don’t forget to train the people who work around fork lift trucks.
 57% of FLT accidents are to pedestrians.
 A safety advisor at one manufacturer decided to get every non-FLT driver to sit in a (stationary) lift truck whilst he moved around in the vehicle’s blinds spots.
 The staff realised the difficulty from the driver’s viewpoint and became much better at staying clear when lift trucks were in the vicinity.

 With so many safety processes involved with FLT safety and so much importance place on its management, there needs to be a system in place that can streamline all of this.
-Engage EHS offers an all-in-one system that allows for the management of the likes of plant management software , audit & inspection sofwtare, training mangement software, incident reporting software, PPE, risk assessment software and much more.
+Engage EHS offers an all-in-one health and safety system that allows for the management of the likes of plant management software , audit & inspection sofwtare, training mangement software, incident reporting software, PPE, risk assessment software and much more.